LuYF-Lemon-love/simple-rlhf/DeepSpeed-Chat/training/step1_supervised_finetuning/README.md

 openai/webgpt_comparisons stanfordnlp/SHP
 ```

-Thanks to the DeepSpeed RLHF data abstraction and blending techniques, we are now able to combine multiple sources of data for training.
-However, it is important to note that different datasets may use different prompt words (e.g., *Dohas/rm-static* uses "Human:" for queries and "Assistant:" for answers).
-Therefore, users must align these prompts by themselves.
-In our example, we use the format from *Dohas/rm-static* consistently.
-Through our evaluation, we have found that incorporating diverse datasets can improve the quality of the model.
-Please refer to the next section for examples of different query-answer pairs.

 ## ☀️ Prompt examples from OPT-1.3B and its SFT variants with different finetuning data
-Note that the following generation on use the default generation from the model.

 |         Promt         | Human: Please tell me about Microsoft in a few sentence?
 Assistant:                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | :-------------------: | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |